frictionlessdata/frictionless-py/docs/guides/validation-guide.md

 - `validate_package`: validates a package's data and metadata
 - `validate_inquiry`: validates a special `Inquiry` object which represents a validation task instruction

-On the command-line, there is only one command but there is a flag to adjust the behavior:
+On the command-line, there is only one command but there is a flag to adjust the behavior.
+It's useful when you have a file which has a ambiguous type, for example, a json file containing a data instead of metadata:

 ```bash title="CLI"
 frictionless validate your-data.csv